Pylons/cartouche/docs/configuration.rst

     the Pyramid site root URL.  *Default:  /edit_account.html*

 ``cartouche.login_url``
-    The URL to which users are redirected after recovering their account or resetting their password.
+    The URL of the login form.
+Users are redirected here after recovering the login name for their accounts.
 If a relative URL, it will be prepended with the Pyramid site root URL.  *Default:  /login.html*

 ``cartouche.recover_account_url``
-    The URL to which users are directed to recovering their account.
-    If a relative URL, it will be prepended with the Pyramid site root URL.
+    The URL to which users are directed for recovering the login name for their accounts.
+If a relative URL, it will be prepended with the Pyramid site root URL.  *Default:  /recover_account.html*
-    *Default:  /recover_account.html*

 ``cartouche.reset_password_url``
-    The URL to which users are directed to rest their password.
+    The URL to which users are directed to reset their passwords.
     If a relative URL, it will be prepended with the Pyramid site root URL.
     *Default:  /reset_password.html*

-``cartouche.auth_tkt_plugin_id``
+``cartouche.after_reset_url``
+    The URL to which users are directed after resetting their passwords.
+    If a relative URL, it will be prepended with the Pyramid site root URL.
+    *Default:  /edit_account.html (only useful if a utility is configured for the :class:`cartouche.interfaces.IAutoLogin` interface)*

+``cartouche.auto_login_identifier``
-    The ID of the ``auth_tkt`` plugin used to auto-login newly-registered users.
-Used only if no utility is registered for the ``cartouche.interfaces.IAutoLogin`` interface.
+    The ID of the ``repoze.who`` authenticator plugin used to auto-login users after the confirm registration or password reset via an e-mailed token.
+Used only by the :func:`autoLoginViaAuthTkt` utility, registered for the :class:`cartouche.interfaces.IAutoLogin` interface.
+    *Default:  auth_tkt*

 Utilities